There’s a great old song lyric: “Before you abuse, criticize and accuse, just walk a mile in my shoes.”

 THERE IS NO ONE, RIGHT WAY TO ONBOARD YOUR NEW MEMBERS

-Think about the organizations you have joined and purchases you’ve made.
+Think about the organizations you have joined.
 Once you made the commitment to buy, how different was each experience?

 You may have received a single, very simple email confirmation.
 Zip, zap, done.
 Then you are left on your own to remember and understand the benefits that made you decide to join, as well as where to find them, how to use them, and who to contact if you have problems.